upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

 1. Plug the Hardware into your Arduino UNO using jumper wires.
 2. Follow the exact wiring diagram from the :ref:`hardware documentation <upsidedownlabs_hardware_home>` of the hardware you are using.
-3. Hardwares that are compatible with Eye BioAmp Firmware:
+3. Hardwares that are compatible with Heart BioAmp Firmware:

    - :ref:`Bioamp EXG Pill <bioamp-exg-pill>`
    - :ref:`Heart BioAmp Candy <heart-bioamp-candy>`